Discriminative-Generative Target Speaker Extraction with Decoder-Only Language Models: Introduction

 \section{Introduction}

-\IEEEPARstart{H}{umans} are capable of selectively attending to a target speech signal in complex acoustic environments, a phenomenon known as the cocktail party effect\cite{Cherry1953SomeEO, bronkhorst2000cocktail}.
-This remarkable ability has inspired extensive research on speech separation.
-Early approaches, such as non-negative matrix factorization (NMF)~\cite{schmidt2006single,cichocki2006new} and computational auditory scene analysis (CASA)~\cite{lyon1983computational,wang2006computational,hu2007auditory}, primarily rely on spectro-temporal masking strategies and are known to degrade in highly complex acoustic conditions.
-With the advent of deep learning, neural network-based methods, including deep clustering~\cite{hershey2016deep,isik2016single,wang2018multi}, deep attractor networks (DANet)\cite{chen2017deep,wang2018supervised,luo2018speaker}, and permutation invariant training (PIT)\cite{yu2017permutation,kolbaek2017multitalker}, have substantially improved speech separation performance.
-In parallel, time-domain models such as TasNet~\cite{luo2018tasnet} and its variants further enhance perceptual quality by enabling more accurate phase reconstruction.
-More recently, advanced architectures in both time and time–frequency domains have continued to push the performance boundaries of speech separation.
-Nevertheless, most existing speech separation methods~\cite{luo2020dual,tzinis2020sudo,luo2019conv,zeghidour2021wavesplit,li2021dual,chen2020dual,subakan2021attention,li2022efficient,rixen2022qdpn,yip2024spgm,zhao2023mossformer,zhao2024mossformer2} aim to separate all speakers in a mixture and typically require prior knowledge of the number of sources.
-These assumptions are often impractical in real-world scenarios.
+\IEEEPARstart{H}{umans} can selectively attend to a target speech stream in complex acoustic environments, a phenomenon commonly referred to as the cocktail party effect \cite{Cherry1953SomeEO, bronkhorst2000cocktail}.
+Inspired by this ability, speech separation has been extensively studied for decades.
+Early approaches, such as non-negative matrix factorization (NMF) ~\cite{schmidt2006single} and computational auditory scene analysis (CASA)~\cite{lyon1983computational}, mainly relied on spectro-temporal masking and often degraded under acoustically challenging conditions.
+With the development of deep learning, neural speech separation methods, including deep clustering~\cite{hershey2016deep}, deep attractor networks (DANet)\cite{chen2017deep}, and permutation invariant training (PIT)\cite{yu2017permutation}, substantially improved separation performance.
+Time-domain models such as TasNet~\cite{luo2018tasnet} and its variants further advanced waveform reconstruction quality by avoiding explicit phase estimation.
+More recent architectures in both the time and time-frequency domains have continued to improve separation accuracy.
+However, most conventional speech separation systems~\cite{luo2020dual,tzinis2020sudo,luo2019conv,zeghidour2021wavesplit,li2021dual,chen2020dual,subakan2021attention,li2022efficient,zhao2023mossformer,zhao2024mossformer2} aim to recover all speakers in a mixture and often assume that the number of sources is known in advance, which limits their practicality in real-world scenarios.